MrHuggs/Knuth_DancingLinks/README.md

         Loop ran 11793781 times with 2514210 level transitions.
 ```

+Although a bit harder to read, the "old school" implementation that closely follows Knuth is signficantly faster.

 ## Hueristic Effect

 Both implementation support the "non-sharp preference heuristic" as described by Knuth.
-It makes a big difference!
+It makes a big difference for the word problems!

 Stats w/o the heuristic: